 Tower Paddle Boards entrepreneur Stephan Aarstol is no stranger to success.
-In the early part of the 2000′s, he made a tidy income selling premium poker chips online.
+In the early part of the 2000's, he made a tidy income selling premium poker chips online.
 He used his knowledge of search engine optimization to drive a lot of traffic to his poker chip site and made sales.
 Stephan recognized a growing trend in searches for stand up paddle boards and duplicated the online sales model; thus Tower Paddle Boards was born.
-Aarstol uses organic search traffic to drive visitors to the Tower Paddle Boards website and the growing popularity of the sport has his sales on an upward trend.
+Aarstol uses organic search traffic to drive visitors to his website and the growing popularity of the sport has his sales on an upward trend.
 Because he sells direct to consumers and eliminates the retail channel, Tower Paddle Boards sell for 50% less than comparable stand up paddle boards.

 Tower Paddle Boards Pitch

 Barbara is flustered by all the tech talk and goes out.
-Robert likes stand up paddle boarding (he confesses to enjoying it), but he thinks Tower Paddle Boards is valued wrong; he’s out.
+Robert likes stand up paddle boarding (he confesses to enjoying it), but he thinks the business is valued wrong; he's out.
 Daymond follows, leaving Mark and Mr. Wonderful as the last Sharks in.
 Kevin offers $150k for 50% of the business and a 10% royalty for the products he creates.
-Stephan declines that offer and Mark comes in at $150K for 30% of the business with a right of first refusal on Stephan’s next project.
+Stephan declines that offer and Mark comes in at $150K for 30% of the business with a right of first refusal on Stephan's next project.
 Kevin counters with the same deal at 25%, but Aarstol thinks Mark would be a better partner; they shake hands and the deal is done.